 Teaching Tip: Many different foods can be an important part of students’ social, family, traditional and cultural experiences and can contribute to their nutritional needs.
 As students may have different levels of familiarity with plant-based foods, neutral exposure and exploration can be a great place to start building their comforts and skills related to a variety of plant-based foods.
 For grade-specific lessons and activities related to this topic see the “Vegetables and fruits”, “Whole grains foods” and “Protein foods” lessons.

-Canada’s food guide no longer includes recommendations for serving sizes or number of servings for foods.
-Instead, Canada’s Food Guide Plate focuses on the inclusion of a variety of foods (using key messages such as have plenty of vegetable and fruits, choose whole grain foods, eat protein foods, and make water your drink of choice) and mindful eating.
+Canada’s food guide no longer includes recommendations for serving sizes or the number of servings for foods.
+Instead, Canada’s Food Guide Plate focuses on the inclusion of a variety of foods (using key messages such as having plenty of vegetables and fruits, choosing whole-grain foods, eating protein foods, and making water your drink of choice) and mindful eating.
 The amount and type of food eaten will vary from day to day and from person to person.

 Canada’s Food Guide Plate is a colourful visual that emphasizes its key messages of having plenty of vegetables and fruits, choosing whole grain foods, eating protein foods and making water your drink of choice.

 The plate visual is not meant to be prescriptive and does not show all foods that can contribute to a nutrient-rich eating pattern.
 In fact, the plate visual is only a small part of Canada’s food guide.
 There is also an online suite of resources including a website, recipes, and videos to support Canadians in making food choices that meet their individual needs.

 A big part of Canada’s food guide focuses on how eating is more than just the foods we eat.
 It also emphasizes the importance of taking time to eat, using your senses to experience the aromas, textures, flavours and taste of foods, cooking more often, enjoying your food, including culture and tradition, and eating with others.